Luis F. Torrens Sotomayor

 What company does Luis F. Torrens Sotomayor work for?

-What is Luis F. Torrens Sotomayor's role at the current company?
+What is Luis F. Torrens Sotomayor's role at Center for Pharmaceutical Engineering Development and Learning?

 What schools did Luis F. Torrens Sotomayor attend?

-Luis F. Torrens Sotomayor attended University Of Puerto Rico-Mayaguez, University Of Puerto Rico-Mayaguez, University Of Puerto Rico-Mayaguez.
+Luis F. Torrens Sotomayor holds Doctor Of Philosophy - Phd, Chemical Engineering from University Of Puerto Rico-Mayaguez.

 What skills is Luis F. Torrens Sotomayor known for?

-Luis F. Torrens Sotomayor has skills like Responsible, Group Work, Leadership, Bilingual, Commitment, Creativity, Microsoft Office, Microsoft Word, Microsoft Powerpoint, Microsoft Excel, Organizational Development, Time Management.
+Luis F. Torrens Sotomayor is listed with skills including Responsible, Group Work, Leadership, Bilingual, Commitment, Creativity, Microsoft Office, and Microsoft Word.